NeuralDev-io/arclytics_simcct/README.md

 ## Versioning

+Internally, we use [Semantic Versioning guidelines](https://semver.org/) for our versioning standard.
+Sometimes we can make a mess of it, but we adhere to those rules whenever possible.

-Internally, we use [SemVer](https://semver.org/) for our versioning standard.
-For the versions available, please see the tags from [release](https://bitbucket.org/neuraldev/arclytics_simcct_api/branches/?branchtype=release) branches in this repository.
+For the versions available, please see the tags from [release](https://bitbucket.org/neuraldev/arclytics_simcct_api/branches/?branchtype=release) branch directory in this repository.

 ## License